top of page

 2

-This section helps individuals understand how systems operate, including law enforcement, courts, schools, and public agencies.
+Helping individuals understand how systems operate, including law enforcement, courts, schools, and public agencies.
 It clarifies the roles and limits of these institutions, while also providing strategies for self-advocacy and engagement.
-Many individuals experience confusion or mistrust when interacting with systems, and this section addresses those gaps by explaining what to expect, how to follow up, and how to advocate effectively within institutional structures.
+Many individuals experience confusion or mistrust when interacting with systems, and these resources address those gaps by explaining what to expect, how to follow up, and how to advocate effectively within institutional structures.

 Key Resources: